Cheap MMJ Cards Online

 Your Brain on Weed

 There is compatibility between cannabis and the human body at a fundamental level due to the endocannabinoid system.
 This system is a series of receptors found in the body that absorb and respond to cannabinoid chemicals.
-Based on the name, you can see already that cannabinoids exist in cannabis.
+Based on the name, you can see already that cannabinoids are found in cannabis.
 Two of the most well-known of these chemicals are CBD and THC.

 Cannabinoid receptors have been found all over the body, including within the cells themselves.
 The chemical compounds of cannabis even affect the brain, it seems.